nmasse-itix/threescale-cicd/README.md

 pip install jmespath
 ```

-## Role Variables

-TODO

-## Dependencies

-This role has no dependencies.

 ## Example: Deploy an API on 3scale SaaS with hosted APIcast gateways

 If you want to deploy the classic "Echo API" on a SaaS 3scale instance using API Keys,